sirajvind/ToolboxForTesters/README.md

 - **Selenium**: An open-source framework for web application testing across multiple browsers and platforms.
 - **Playwright**: A Node.js library to automate Chromium, Firefox, and WebKit with a single API.
 - **Cypress**: A JavaScript-based end-to-end testing framework built for modern web applications.
+- **Robot Framework**: A generic open-source automation framework for acceptance testing and robotic process automation (RPA).
+- **Appium**: An open-source tool for automating native, mobile web, and hybrid applications on iOS and Android platforms.
 - **TestComplete**: A functional UI testing tool for desktop, mobile, and web applications, supporting various scripting languages.

 ## Cloud-Based Testing Tools

 Cloud-based testing tools provide scalable and flexible testing environments accessible over the internet, allowing testers to perform tests on various devices and configurations without maintaining physical infrastructure.

-- **Katalon Studio**: An integrated platform offering features for web, API, mobile, and desktop application testing.
 - **BrowserStack**: A cloud-based testing platform for testing websites and mobile applications across various browsers, operating systems, and real devices.
+- **Sauce Labs**: A cloud-based platform for automated testing of web and mobile applications across various browsers and devices.
+- **Katalon Studio**: An integrated platform offering features for web, API, mobile, and desktop application testing

 ## API Testing Tools